n1kdo/KPA500-remote/Installation-and-Setup.md

 ### Application files:

+This table describes what the source modules do.

 | Filename                              | Description                                                                      |
 |---------------------------------------|----------------------------------------------------------------------------------|
 | src/kpa500-remote/http_server.py      | this is a lightweight HTTP ("web") server.                                       |